 Madeleine Smith - Illustrator | Designer

 Madeleine specialises in interpretation design and illustration for visitor centres, parks, reserves and museums.
 She works as an illustrator in a variety of media and across various subject areas including Natural History, archaeology and history producing wildlife illustrations, historical reconstructions and archaeological drawings.
-Imagining visitor spaces, producing artistic impressions and graphic storyboards/themes is a particular skill that Madeleine can bring to the beginning of a project, as well as producing graphic designs that complement the project and the environment being interpreted.
+Imagining visitor spaces, producing artistic impressions and graphic storyboards/themes is a particular skill that Madeleine can bring to the beginning of a project, as well as producing graphic design that complement the project and the environment being interpreted.

 Emma Alesworth - Visitor Experience Specialist